enometh/cl-tisp/README.md

 alive = true
 ```

-And some template file `person-condition` with the following contents:
+And some template file `template-file.tisp` with the following contents:

 ```
 {{ if person.alive }}